GianlucaBortoli/httpd-log-monitor/README.md

     * Accepted line format is defined [here](https://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format).
     Eg:<br>
     `127.0.0.1 - james [09/May/2018:16:00:39 +0000] "GET /report HTTP/1.0" 200 123`
-    * Malformed lines are gracefully handled and completely ignored.
+    * Malformed lines are gracefully handled but will be completely ignored.
 * Log file tail:
     * The date in the log line is used to skip old lines.
 This is important when the tool is run against a file that already has some content (eg. when the web server is already running).
 The tool starts